Chèvre (Goat Cheese) vs Raclette du Valais Cheese

 Certification

 Many cheeses have some kind of protected status that makes it so they can only be produced in a certain manner and location.
 Chèvre (Goat Cheese) is not a protected cheese.
-Raclette du Valais Cheese has a .
+Raclette du Valais Cheese has a GI (2011).

 Milk Type and Treatment

-Chèvre (Goat Cheese) is made with goat milk.
+Chèvre (Goat Cheese) is made with goat milk that is typically pasteurized or unpasteurized.
 Raclette du Valais Cheese is made with cow milk that is typically raw.

 Composition and Texture

-Raclette du Valais Cheese has a 'slightly lactic', 'milky', 'mildly acidic', 'fresh butter', 'floral', 'vegetal' flavor.
+Chèvre (Goat Cheese) has a tangy taste.
+Chèvre (Goat Cheese)'s aroma can be described as "goaty".
+Raclette du Valais Cheese has a 'slightly lactic', 'milky', 'mildly acidic', 'fresh butter', 'floral', 'vegetal' taste.

 Appearance and Aging